nandac/pandoc-reader/README.md

 This plugin only converts Pandoc's Markdown into HTML 5.
 Conversion to formats other than HTML 5 is not supported.

-Other flavors of Markdown are supported but requires the use of defaults file as described [here](https://github.com/nandac/pandoc-reader#method-two-using-pandoc-defaults-files).
+Other flavors of Markdown are supported but requires the use of a default file as described [here](https://github.com/nandac/pandoc-reader#method-two-using-pandoc-defaults-files).

 ### Specifying File Metadata